splanck/vento/README.md

 - **Copy and Paste**: Basic clipboard functionality to move text around.
 - **Git Integration**: Seamlessly integrate with Git for version control.
 - **Menu System**: Navigate Vento's features through an intuitive menu.
-- **Customizable Configuration**: Tailor Vento to your liking with custom settings.
 - **Macro Support**: Support for configurable keyboard macros.
 - **Extensions API**: Create plugins to enhance the editor.